 Oliver Burgelman: A professional in today’s San Francisco real estate market, he has been interviewed as an expert by CNN, maintains a 5 star rating on both Yelp and Google+, and authors the real estate blog RE-SanFrancisco.com.
 Oliver uses his expertise to keep our clients’ goals at the center of every transaction.

-Mike and Oliver have been business partners for over ten years.
+Mike & Oliver have been business partners for almost 15 years.
 Real estate is a business where time is of the essence and with a strong partnership nothing falls through the cracks.
-Clients love knowing they will be fully informed every step of the way, and that Mike and Oliver are always looking for the best solutions to reach their clients’ goals.
+Clients love knowing they will be fully informed every step of the way, and that Mike & Oliver are always looking for the best solutions to reach their clients’ goals.

 Here is an outline of what to expect from our winning team:

 • INITIAL MEETING: Meet at the property, assessing condition, layout, location and possible market improvements.

 • SECOND MEETING: Present a full analysis of the property’s value along with a property-specific marketing strategy.